jakeYkim98/CodingQuizHW/README.md

 # CodingQuizHW

-This is my initial submission for this homework.
-Still working on getting all the conditions met and working.
+This is my submission of the finished assignment.
+Again, I'm not sure of how efficiently the code is designed but all the requirements should be met and the site error-free.

 link: https://jakeykim98.github.io/CodingQuizHW/